patel-nisarg/collision_avoidance-tf/README.md

 # collision_avoidance-tf
-Jupyter Notebook for collision avoidance of Jetson Nano
+Jupyter Notebook for collision avoidance on Jetson Nano